HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/developing_theme/dev_op_overview/index.md

 -   **Compressed file without EAR file**

     Use the `webdav-deploy-zip-file` command to deploy the compressed file and use the XMLAccess command to run the script.
-Use the WebSphere® Integrated Solutions Console to add the runtime configuration.

 -   **Compressed file with EAR file**